ymath-io/ymath.io/content/courses/exponents/index.md

 Alright, enough puns.
 Before you begin this course, brush up on the following topics if you're not very familiar with them:

-- Arithmetic, including addition, subtraction, multiplication, division.
+- Arithmetic, including addition, subtraction, multiplication, and division of multi-digit numbers and negative numbers.
 - Some pre-algebra.
 You should be familiar with variables and fractions!

 This course covers the following topics: